 Great question and we should.
 The problem is, as an individual’s standard of living improves they invariably consume more.
 Ask yourself.
 “If you can afford to do so, don’t you want to eat better food, wear nicer clothes, live in a more comfortable home, use reliable electricity, have a better means of transportation, and travel and explore faraway places?”
 Every study has shown attempting to reduce one’s consumption voluntarily as one’s wealth increases does not happen.
 It is very difficult to change human nature desiring and and pursuing a better life evidenced by an increased use of more goods and services.
 Click here to see what a sustainable lifestyle actually looks like. https://www.earthovershoot.org/what-we-do/ecologicalfootprint.html

 Many environmentalists talk about reducing our our carbon emissions.
 Is that important?

 It is only one of many environmental threats we face, but yes reducing carbon emissions is important!
 That is why we support both removal of carbon from the atmosphere as well as a carbon fee on consumption of it.
 We believe attributing the hidden costs of burning fossil fuels more directly to the consumer’s use of them will influence an individual’s decisions, not only on how much and what they consume, but more importantly on the number of children they have.
-Smaller families can help heal all our planet’s environmental problems faster and less expensively than any other green policies.
+Smaller families can help heal our planet’s multiple environmental problems faster and less expensively than any other green policies.

 Can technology save us?